-Survey Design is the process of creating surveys with the goal of receiving maximum insights from survey research.
-It includes making use of an Online Survey Tool to design a survey from scratch or using ready-made Survey Templates.
+Survey design is the process of creating surveys with the goal of receiving maximum insights from survey research.
+It includes using an online survey tool to design a survey from scratch or using ready-made survey templates.

-Most important part of the survey process is to create questions that accurately measures opinions and behavior of respondents.
+The most important part of the survey process is to create questions that accurately measure respondents" opinions and behavior.
 Response rates will be wasted if the information gathered is based on biased questions.
-Gathering good feedback involves both, writing good questions and using a good survey design to organize those questions.
+Gathering good feedback involves both writing good questions and using a good survey design to organize those questions.

-Even before you finalize the survey design, it is important to think about what is the objective of deploying a survey.
-Identify what you want to cover in a survey and make sure the topic is clear at once.
-Once, there is clarity obtained on what the survey is going to be about, other steps will follow.
+Even before you finalize the survey design, it is vital to think about the objective of deploying a survey.
+Identify what you want to cover in a study and make sure the topic is clear at once.
+Once there is clarity obtained on what the survey will be about, other steps will follow.

-This is best done by splitting your core objective into multiple unique points.
+Split your core objective into multiple unique points.
 The brief should answer some basic questions: What kind of demographic details do you want to capture?
-Do you want to calculate Net Promoter Score?
-Will it be a micro or macro survey?
+Do you want to calculate Net Promoter Score Will it be a micro or macro survey?
 How many questions do you want to have?
-What type of questions should be open ended?
+What type of questions should be open-ended?
 Do you want to add variables to personalize surveys for respondents?

 Effective online surveys will have distinct blocks designed to guide the respondent through the process.
 Here is what the most common survey blocks will look like:

 Now that you have your core objectives brief ready, it is time for you to convert these core points to real survey questions.
-It is rather easy to start deviating from the core objectives and boundaries once it start creating the survey on QuestionPro, given the amount of freedom and choices that the platform provides.
-However, it is important to stick to what you had already decided, unless you are absolutely certain that the objectives need some alterations to make your survey better.
+It is rather easy to start deviating from the core objectives and boundaries once it starts creating the survey on QuestionPro, given the amount of freedom and choices that the platform provides.
+However, it is essential to stick to what you had already decided unless you know that the objectives need some alterations to make your survey better.

-Respondents may get irritated and less likely to complete the survey if a topic is not clear and tend to bounce back and forth.
-Therefore, it is good to make sure that a logical order is followed n placing the questions and to stick to a certain topic.
-Also, if the survey is too lengthy respondents might not stay interested in filling out entire survey and survey results might get compromised.
-Hence, keep it short and simple.
+Respondents may get irritated and less likely to complete the survey if a topic is not precise and tend to bounce back and forth.
+Therefore, follow a logical order in placing the questions and stick to a specific topic.
+If the survey is too lengthy, respondents might not stay interested in filling out the entire study, and survey results might get compromised.
+Hence, keep it short and straightforward.

-Branching questions or asking more than one question at a time can confuse respondents and they might not be able to choose correct option/options from the list of answer options provided to them.
+Branching questions or asking more than one question at a time can confuse respondents, and they might not be able to choose the correct option/options from the list of answer options provided to them.
 Therefore, it is advisable to ask one question at a time, to give clarity to respondents.

-QuestionPro features over 20 advanced logic that are best used for effectively making a complicated survey more systematic and in most cases it also helps in making them shorter.
-Another advantage of using logic in your surveys is in making them more user friendly by simplifying the answers.
+QuestionPro features over 20 advanced logic mechanisms to make a survey more systematic, and in most cases, it also helps make them shorter.
+Another advantage of using logic in your surveys is making them more user friendly by simplifying the answers.

-For respondents to respond to survey, avoid using jargons and too many technical terms.
-Using a language that is easily understood by respondents will help them understand and respond to surveys in a better manner.
+For respondents to respond to the survey, avoid using jargon and too many technical terms.
+Using a language that is easily understood by respondents will help them understand and respond to surveys better.